jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 }
 ```

-When you have the new config down, then you can `terraform apply` and run another test on the maintenance window.
+When you have the new config written, then you can `terraform apply` and run another test on the maintenance window.

 {{< figure src="command-s3-output-button.png" link="command-s3-output-button.png" class="center" alt="Detailed view of the run patch baseline task, showing a button called Amazon S3 which redirects us to where the logs are stored in S3" caption="We now get a button that can redirect us to where the logs are stored in S3" >}}

-If we click on this button, we can view the logs being stored in S3 - follow the path in S3 until you reach the S3 object containing the logs.
+If we click on this button, we can view the logs being stored in S3.
+Follow the path in S3 until you reach the S3 object containing the logs.

 {{< figure src="log-object-in-s3.png" link="log-object-in-s3.png" class="center" alt="The S3 object containing the logs" >}}